Price Variants allow you to differentiate a product using prices. A price variant can have its own price defined similar to the main item.

 Scroll down to price variant and click Create Price Variant.

 Add a price description and price to your price variant and click Save.
 The price description should help customers understand why they should pick the variant instead of the main item.
-May be it is bigger or smaller than the main item.
+Maybe it is bigger or smaller than the main item.
 Furthermore, a price variant can either have a price higher or lower than that of the main store item.

 One store item can have more than one price variant.
 For instance, pizza can be sold in more than two sizes with each one having a different price.
 Therefore, you can add more price variants depending on the store item you are dealing with.